flycheck/flycheck/README.md

 Some checkers can be configured from configuration files.
-Such checkers have an associated variable providing the name of the configuration file, for instance `flycheck-jslintrc` for `javascript-jslint` checker.
+Such checkers have an associated variable providing the name of the configuration file, for instance `flycheck-jshintrc` for `javascript-jshint` checker.
 These variables obey the following rules:

-If it contains a plain file name without any slash, e.g. `.jslintrc`, this file is searched in the buffer's directory, any ancestors thereof, and the home directory eventually.
+If it contains a plain file name without any slash, e.g. `.jshintrc`, this file is searched in the buffer's directory, any ancestors thereof, and the home directory eventually.
 If the buffer has no backing file, only the home directory is searched.